CrunchyData/postgres-operator/docs/content/installation/other/bash.md

 Note, you can also store the pgouser file in alternate locations, see the Security documentation for details.

-Operator security is discussed in the Security section [Security](/security) of the documentation.
+PGO security is further discussed in the section [Security]({{< relref "security/_index.md" >}}) section of the documentation.

 Adjust these settings to meet your local requirements.

 ## Default Installation - Create Kubernetes RBAC Controls

-The Operator installation requires Kubernetes administrators to create Resources required by the Operator.
+PGO installation requires Kubernetes administrators to create Resources required by PGO.
 These resources are only allowed to be created by a cluster-admin user.
 To install on Google Cloud, you will need a user account with cluster-admin privileges.
 If you own the GKE cluster you are installing on, you can add cluster-admin role to your account as
 follows: